DM2-ND/CiteExplainer/index.md

 In the literature, there has been a recent surge of interest in RNN language models, e.g., [MASK] ; [MASKB] ).

+**BART with graph features**:

+TODO TODO TODO TODO TODO TODO

+**T5 with graph features**:

+TODO TODO TODO TODO TODO TODO

 **Case 2**:

-Citing Paper: Tartan: A retrieval-based socialbot powered by a dynamic finite-state machine architecture (S2ORC ID: 54444997)

-Cited Paper: DailyDialog: A Manually Labelled Multi-turn Dialogue Dataset (S2ORC ID: 11267601)
+Citing Paper: Learning from Web Data with Memory Module (S2ORC ID: 202540228)

+Cited Paper: Learning from Web Data: the Benefit of Unsupervised Object Localization (S2ORC ID: 56657899)

 **Ground truth**:

-To do this , we used the Daily Dialogue dataset [MASKB] .
+[MASKB] utilized weakly supervised region proposal network to distill clean region proposals from web images , but this approach requires extra clean images in the training stage.

 **BART**:

-We use the DailyDialog dataset [MASKB], which contains conversations about daily life.
+Recently, a number of methods have been proposed to reduce the gap between the web and standard datasets [MULTIMASKB].

 **T5**:

-Besides, Tartan is a conversational agent built for the Alexa Prize Competition [MASK], which aims at providing users with an engaging and fluent casual conversation.
-[MASKB] develops a high-quality multi-turn dialog dataset called Dailydialog, that contains conversations about our daily life.
+For example, the Web Indoor ( WI- # ) scene image dataset [MASKB], which contains a large number of web images, has attracted lots of research interest in the past few years [MULTIMASKB].

+**BART with graph features**:

+TODO TODO TODO TODO TODO TODO

+**T5 with graph features**:

+TODO TODO TODO TODO TODO TODO

 #### Dataset 12: "CiteExplainer-CANLM"